News from our work

 February 2021

-New solar courses from
+New solar courses at the Sendea Academy

 The Sendea Academy, a division of Sendea Uganda, has been successfully offering training courses in solar technology since 2018.
 These courses aim to reduce the skills gap in the solar industry in Uganda.
 In 2021, the Sendea Academy will offer four more courses, the dates of which have now been fixed.